 -

 Increase the Temperature: In most cases, increasing the temperature increases the solubility of a solid in a liquid.
 Heat provides the energy needed to break the intermolecular forces holding the solute together.
-However, be cautious when working with volatile solvents or heat-sensitive compounds.
+That said, be cautious when working with volatile solvents or heat-sensitive compounds.
 Always use appropriate safety measures and equipment.
 Remember that there are exceptions; the solubility of some substances actually decreases with increasing temperature.

 -